Hansson II cabinet

-The second cabinet of Per Albin Hansson (Regeringen Hansson II) was the cabinet of Sweden from 1936 to 1939.
-It was a coalition cabinet consisting of the two parties: Social Democrats and the Farmers' League.
+The Hansson II cabinet (regeringen Hansson II) was the government of Sweden from 28 September 1936 to 13 December 1939.
+It was a coalition majority government between the Social Democrats and the Farmers' League, led by Prime Minister Per Albin Hansson of the Social Democrats.

+The cabinet was installed following the 1936 general election.
+When the Winter War broke out in 1939, the cabinet resigned and the national unity Hansson III cabinet was formed between the four largest parties in the Riksdag (Swedish parliament).

 History

 Before the election

 Since 1933, the Social Democrats had organized cooperation with the Farmers' League, when a historic compromise was reached between the parties regarding political collaboration, which was an important part of the Swedish model.
 This cooperation ceased temporarily in the summer of 1936, when Per Albin Hansson resigned his first cabinet.
-The reason for the resignation was that it did not get the support in parliament for its defense policy, even though it was only three months left to the autumn general election.
+The reason for the resignation was that it did not get the support in parliament for its defense policy, even though it was only three months left to the 1936 general election.

 The task of forming a new government went to the Farmers' League's leader Axel Pehrsson-Bramstorp.
 This so-called vacation government launched any reforms or implemented some changes in the law since the parliament was not collected.
-The fall elections were a major success for the Social Democrats, which gave rise to the Prime Minister to submit the government's resignation.
+The fall election were a major success for the Social Democrats, which gave rise to the Prime Minister to submit the government's resignation.

 After the election

 The task of forming a new government went back to Per Albin Hansson as to the general astonishment government began negotiations with the Farmers' League, possibly because the Social Democrats did not want to depend on any of the left parties in parliamentary polls.
 The Farmers' League received three ministerial posts: Pehrsson-Bramstorp as minister for agriculture, Karl Gustaf Westman as minister for justice, and Janne Nilsson as minister for defence.
-Together, the two parties in the coalition a majority in both chambers, to sklinnad from previous minority governments.
+Together, the two parties in the coalition got a majority in both chambers, unlike previous governments that reigned in minority.
 On 9 December 1938 Janne Nilsson died and was replaced by a social democratic politician, Per Edvin Sköld.

-In the period leading to World War II, the Government implemented a number of social reforms, including expensive district grouping of basic pensions and the introduction of two weeks paid vacation for all workers.
+In the period leading to World War II, the government implemented a number of social reforms, including expensive district grouping of basic pensions and the introduction of two weeks paid vacation for all workers.

-When the Finnish Winter War broke out, the government resigned and instead formed a coalition government, consisted of the Social Democrats, the Farmers' League, the Liberal People's Party, and the National Organization of the Right.
+When the Finnish Winter War broke out, the government resigned and instead formed a coalition government, consisted of the Social Democrats, the Farmers' League, the People's Party, and the National Organization of the Right.